c-hayden/c-hayden.github.io/index.md

 ## Welcome

-Sophomore at the University of Maryland, College Park.
+Sophomore at the University of Maryland, College Park majoring in Computer Science and minoring in Astronomy.

 - Photography
 - Videography